cbigler/coney/README.md

 Jackrabbit is a simple, light-weight remote procedure call (RPC) library for RabbitMQ.
 It includes tools for quickly building both RPC servers and client proxies.

+Remote calls are proxied through RabbitMQ in msgpack format, the server routes the request to the matching registered handler, and the return value is sent back across RabbitMQ and returned to the caller.

 ## Design Goals
 - quick and easy to get started
 - simple to use
 - fast and efficient

-Jackrabbit was designed as a transport implementation for a micro-service application bus.
-Remote calls are proxied through RabbitMQ in msgpack format, the server routes the request to the matching registered handler, and the return value is sent back across RabbitMQ and returned to the caller.

 ## Requirements
 - pika

+## Basic Features
+- create servers that implement remotely callable functionality
+- easily create proxy classes to remotely call methods

+### Additional Features
+- default transport serialization is through msgpack to minimize the size of data sent through RabbitMQ;
+other encodings can be used and the library includes a JSON serializer to assist in debugging.
+User supplied serializers are also supported.
+- optional (off by default) compression of the data sent through RabbitMQ; jackrabbit comes with a zlib implementation, user supplied implementations are also supported.
+- server prefetch count defaults to 10, but is configurable as a parameter when the `Server` is created.
+- dedicated error code, with method provided error details in the `Response` provides a mechanism to report rich error messages to the caller.
+- exceptions thrown within RPC handlers are automatically caught and converted to a `Response`, you don't need to write extensive exception handlers in every method to ensure a stray exception won't crash your server.

 ## Examples
 For this example, we'll create a simple server which implements a couple of callable methods and